thinkthroo/build-from-scratch/build-shadcn-ui-from-scratch/create-monorepo-with-turbo/solution.md

 ## 2. Create a Monorepo Using Turbo

-This guide provides the instructions to create a Monorepo using Turbo and helps you understand the turbo basics.
+This guide provides the instructions to create a Monorepo using Turbo (version 2.0.6) and helps you understand the turbo basics.

 ### Step 1: Create Turbo project